-Online courses are considered a privilege.
+Online courses are considered a privilege and require thoughtful planning and discussions on future goals.
 In an effort to increase student accountability and promote our mission of college and career readiness the following policy has been put into place.
 Students who elect to take dual credit online courses must earn a "C" or better in each course.
 Students who earn a "D" for their semester course, will be placed on probation for one semester.
 During that probationary period, a student can still take an online course, however if they earn a "D" or "F" for the subsequent course, they will no longer be eligible for online dual credit courses.
 Students who fail an online course will lose eligibility for further online courses.
 Students can still take seated courses for dual credit, but online will no longer be an option.